How to Light a Gas Stove: A Step-by-Step Guide

 Step-by-Step Guide: How to Light a Gas Stove

-This guide will walk you through the steps to light a gas stove, whether it has a pilot light or uses an electronic igniter.
+This guide provides a comprehensive walkthrough for lighting your light a gas stove, whether it features a pilot light or relies on an electronic igniter.

 Step 1: Prepare the Area Around the Gas Stove